Cast iron cauldron: How to manage the fire?

 Explore Approche Libre®

-Techniques for cauldron cooking over wood fire
+Techniques for cauldron cooking over a wood fire